ksatirli/kubernetes-ingress-with-consul-and-ngrok/README.md

-# Service Mesh with HashiCorp Consul and ngrok
+# Kubernetes Ingress with Consul and ngrok

 ## Table of Contents